oscarduque9713/DBT_TRACKING_PORTFOLIO/models/STG_SOURCE/README.md

     STRIP_OUTER_ARRAY = TRUE;

-🚀 Proceso de carga con COPY INTO
+🚀 Loading Process with COPY INTO

-Una vez definidos los file formats, se procede a cargar los datos desde el stage utilizando COPY INTO o consultas directas con SELECT FROM @stage.
+Once file formats are created, data can be loaded from stage using COPY INTO.

+For fact table, JSON_FORMAT is used, in the other way, CSV_FORMAT_COMA is used by dimension table.

 SELECT ...
 FROM @stg_raw/tables.csv (FILE_FORMAT => CSV_FORMAT_COMA);

+The next step is the silver layer [Silver](../refined/README.md)